 Erroneous information may be just inaccurate information.
 The wrong EIN, spelling errors, address issues…from your seller account.

 What is involved in the Marketplace seller economic nexus threshold calculation?

-Most states include both marketplace facilitator sales and direct sales toward threshold calculations, but 8 states only include direct sales.
+Most states include marketplace facilitator sales and direct sales toward threshold calculations, but 8 states only include direct sales.
 This is good news because most of your sales are on Amazon, not your own website or Shopify.

 Other marketplace facilitator items clarified in this MTC whitepaper include:

 - Definition of marketplace facilitator/provider.
-This is not an issue for companies such as Amazon, eBay, Walmart, but what about payment processors, advertisers, car rentals…?
+This is not an issue for companies such as Amazon, eBay, and Walmart, but what about payment processors, advertisers, and car rentals…?
 The companies are up in arms attempting to figure out if they need to collect sales tax on behalf of their customers or clients.

 - Certification requirements.
 This is the reverse of what you may think.
 This is where the marketplace facilitator needs to provide documents to the marketplace seller in an audit.
 It allows the seller to point the finger at the facilitator for the audit.

 - Information Sharing.
 This is in place, but will the states use the information against you if required?